mcabbott/WeightedArrays.jl/README.md

 For instance `x[1:2, :]` keeps only the first two rows (and the weights), `hcat(x,y)` will concatenate the weights, and `mapslices(f,x)` will act with `f` on columns & then restore weights.
-`sort(x)` re-arranges columns to order by the weights, `sortcols(x)` orders by the array instead.
+`sort(x)` re-arranges columns to order by the weights, `sortcols(x)` orders by the array instead, `unique(x)` will accumulate the weights of identical columns.
-`unique(x)` acts on columns & collects their weights.
 A few functions like `log(x)` and `tanh(x)` act element-wise but update the box constraints appropriately.

-(Most of this will work for any N-dimensional Array, not just a Matrix.
-The weights then belong to the last dimension.)
+Most of this will work for any N-dimensional Array, not just a Matrix.
+The weights then belong to the last dimension.

 Plot recipes are defined: `using Plots; plot(wrandn(2,100))` will draw a scatter plot in two dimensions, with area indicating weight.
 With more than three rows e.g. `plot(wrandn(4,50))`, it will plot the first two principal components (and attempt to scale these correctly).